-We have been engaged by the Board of Trustees (the "Board"), as legal administrator of the UPP, to conduct an actuarial valuation of the UPP as of the conversion date of July 1, 2021, hereafter referred to as the conversion date actuarial valuation.
+We have been engaged by the Board of Trustees (the "Board"), as legal administrator of the UPP, to conduct an actuarial valuation of the UPP as of January 1, 2022.
 Specifically, the purposes of the valuation are to:

-- Determine the funded position of the UPP as of the July 1, 2021 conversion date on a going concern, solvency and hypothetical wind up basis after the transfer of assets and liabilities from the five SEPPs; - Measure the sufficiency of the member and participating employer contribution rates under Sections 5.01 through 5.04 of the UPP plan text; - Satisfy the requirements in connection with s.10(2) of Regulation 311/15; and - Provide the necessary actuarial certification required under the Act and the Income Tax Act (the "ITA").
+- Determine the financial position of the UPP on a going concern basis as of January 1, 2022; - Determine the financial position of the UPP as of January 1, 2022 on a solvency and hypothetical wind up basis; - Measure the sufficiency of the member and participating employer contribution rates under Sections 5.01 through 5.04 of the UPP plan text; and - Provide the necessary actuarial certification required under the Pension Benefits Act (Ontario) (the "Act") and the Income Tax Act (the "ITA").